mwelponer/game-of-life/README.md

 - read and validate the input file (e.g., input.txt, mike.txt)
 - visualisation of the matrix, generation of the next matrices
-- user interaction (spacebar for the generate next matrix, escape to exit the program)
+- user interaction (spacebar to generate the next matrix, escape to exit the program)

-> NB: generation function works in-place to be space-complexity efficient.
+> NB: the generation function works in-place to be space-complexity efficient.
 But a non in-place version of the function is also included in the code

 ## problem description